lightchain-protocol/lcai-smart-contract/docs/AIVM-ONCHAIN-INTEGRATION.md

 ## Aggregated Score Finalization
 - `AIVMModelRegistry` now stores an `aggregator` address representing the off-chain median-of-means service.
 - `submitAggregatedResult` replaces the previous owner-only validation entrypoint, requiring the caller to match the configured aggregator.
+- `submitScore(variantId, score, reportCID)` is a convenience wrapper that derives validator counts from on-chain stakes so the aggregator only needs to provide the score/report payload promised in `CONTRACT_DEPLOYMENT.md`.
 - The function records validator participation metadata, emits `AggregatedResultSubmitted`, toggles challenge windows, and drives approval/rejection based on policy thresholds.
 - `setAggregator(address)` allows governance/operators to rotate the authorized off-chain service address without redeploying the registry.